Onity Group

 Onity Group, formerly Ocwen, is a provider of residential and commercial mortgage loan servicing, special servicing, and asset management services, which has been described as "debt collectors, collecting monthly principal and interest from homeowners".

+History and operations

-Ocwen was founded in 1988 and is headquartered in West Palm Beach, Florida, with additional offices in Mount Laurel, NJ, Rancho Cordova, California, and St. Croix, U.S. Virgin Islands.
+Onity Group was founded as Ocwen Financial Corporation in 1988 by William Erbey.
+The company is headquartered in West Palm Beach, Florida, with additional offices in Mount Laurel, NJ, Rancho Cordova, California, and St. Croix, U.S. Virgin Islands.
 It also has support operations in the Philippines and India.
 On June 10, 2024, Ocwen rebranded as Onity Group.
 Onity's Slogan is "We Get It Done."

 Corporate affairs

 Onity is licensed to service mortgage loans in all 50 states, the District of Columbia and two U.S. territories.
 Onity has been servicing residential mortgage loans since 1988 and subprime mortgage loans since 1994.

 As of 2010, Ocwen's subprime servicing volume was $56 billion, ranking it fourth in subprime servicing behind American Home Servicing ($78 billion), Bank of America/Countrywide ($82 billion), and Chase Home Finance ($90 billion).
 As of December 31, 2011, Ocwen had serviced 671,623 residential loans with an aggregate unpaid principal balance (UPB) of $102.2 billion.
 As of February 26, 2014, with rights to service a mortgage portfolio of over $500 billion in UPB, it is the biggest non-bank servicer of U.S. mortgages.